mppl1/RNAseq_preprocessing/README.md

 ### To download the expanded dataset, several options are presented
 **To get the complete list of samples with paired end RNA reads

-* can ftp to the following website and perform a recursive download `ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR188/`
+* can ftp to the following website and perform a recursive download(limited by network capacity both locally and host's) `wget -cr ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR188/`

-  or individual samples for example: `ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR188/ERR188021/ERR188021_1.fastq.gz`
+  **or individual samples for example:
+  `wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR188/ERR188021/ERR188021_1.fastq.gz`

 * At European Nucleotide Archive (ENA) search for ERP001942 https://www.ebi.ac.uk/ena/data/view/PRJEB3366